JamaicanRumCream/PAVOdometerView/README.md

 ## License

-PAVOdometerView is available under the MIT license.
+PAVOdometerView is available under the WTFPL license.
 See the LICENSE file for more info.